Breadcrumb

 - Articulate the historical and contemporary interrelations among determinants of health

-- Summarize community-engaged research and practice methodology
+- Determine best practices for community-engaged research and practice

-- Utilize the strengths/assets of a community to address health inequities.
+- Utilize the strengths/assets of a community to address health inequities

-- Develop appropriate, realistic, and measurable goals and objectives for health promotion action.
+- Develop appropriate, realistic, and measurable goals and objectives for health promotion action

 - Analyze differences in perspectives and values among stakeholders/decision-makers that affect health equity